sergei-mironov/nixtvm/doc/HitvmEnv.md

 Should be the same as for native mode.

-Running tensorboard within docker
+Running Tensorboard within docker
 ---------------------------------

+Tensorboard is a web-application allowing users to examine the structure and performance metrics of Tensorflow models.

-`rundocker.sh` script maps port equal to `6000 + USER_ID - 1000` to port 6006
+`rundocker.sh` script maps port equal to `6000 + USER_ID -
-of the Host.
-The exact values are printed during `rundocker.sh` execution.
-It looks like this:
+1000` to port 6006 of the Host.
+The exact values should be printed during container startup:

     *****************************
     Your Jupyter port: XXXX